 Rising seas means rising vulnerabilities.
 The foreseeable impacts of rising sea levels are deeply concerning to Hawai‘i due to its geographic isolation, coastal-focused society, and observable present-day impacts from coastal erosion and flooding.
-Hawaii’s vulnerability to climate change and sea level rise is clearly described in the Climate Commission’s 2017 Hawaiʻi Sea Level Rise and Vulnerability and Adaptation Report (Hawaiʻi Sea Level Rise Report), the 2018 National Climate Assessment, Sea Level Rise Guidance from the City and County of Honolulu Climate Change Commission, and elsewhere.
+The Commission is dedicated to providing relevant, up-to-date resources about sea level rise in Hawaiʻi!

 Multiple departments and efforts comprise Hawaii’s response to the global climate crisis.
 Click on the icons below to find out more!

 STATE SEA LEVEL RISE RESOURCES